alexfernandez/alexfernandez.github.io/permanent/standalone-cv.md

 There I was part of the team that developed BankSphere, an internal tool for task automation.

-During the last few months as a consultant for Matchmind and Indra I worked for Leroy Merlin and Caja Madrid (now Bankia).

 ### 2001-08 to 2005-03: Analyst at Ibermática, SA

 I worked at the Applied Research department managing and developing European projects